Stock Market

 Financial Physics

 This presentation introduces the core “Financial Physics” model.
 The key factors include Real GDP, Inflation, Nominal GDP, Earnings Per Share (EPS), and P/E Ratio.
-Since Real GDP has been relatively constant over extended periods of time and all other factors are driven by inflation, a primary driver of the stock market is inflation-as it trends toward or away from price stability.
-Given the current state of low inflation and the likelihood of it either rising (inflation) or declining (deflation), P/E ratios are expected to generally decline for a number of years.
-As P/E ratios decline and EPS grows, the result will be another relatively non-directional secular bear market.
+Since real GDP has been relatively constant over extended periods and all other factors are driven by inflation, a primary driver of the stock market is the inflation rate—as it trends toward or away from price stability.
+Given the recent state of volatile inflation and the possibility of it either rising (inflation) or declining (deflation), the market P/E ratio may be vulnerable to decline.
+As the P/E ratio declines and EPS grows, the result could be another relatively non-directional market.

 charts: Dissecting Returns